Predicting trajectory behaviour via machine-learned invariant manifolds: Results and discussion

-Being crossed by trajectories of all of the above-mentioned types at least once, the middle DS was used in previous works to investigate the dynamics and roaming in Chesnavich's CH$_4^+$ system \cite{krajnak2018phase, krajnak2018influence}.
 Fig. \ref{fig:islands} shows the intersection of the middle DS with the unstable invariant manifolds of the inner orbits, guiding trajectories away from the inner DSs, and the stable invariant manifolds of the outer orbits conveying trajectories to the outer DS and into dissociated states.
-We would like to point out that the invariant manifolds intersect this surface infinitely many times, forming a fractal structure similar to that of Smale's horseshoe map \cite[Sec.
-16.2]{Hirsch04}.
+We would like to point out that the invariant manifolds intersect this surface infinitely many times, forming a fractal structure similar to that of Smale's horseshoe map.
 We only show the first intersection, that is the closest along the manifold to the corresponding periodic.
-In dynamical systems literature, these intersections are known as the first reactive islands \cite{DeVogelaere1955,PollakChild80,de_leon_order_1989,marston_reactive_1989,OzoriodeAlmeida90}.
-Every subsequent reactive islands is an image of the first island under the return map for unstable manifolds or the pre-image of the return map for stable manifolds.
+In dynamical systems literature, these intersections are known as the first reactive islands \cite{DeVogelaere1955,PollakChild80,berne_isomerization_1982,de_leon_order_1989,marston_reactive_1989,OzoriodeAlmeida90}.
+Every subsequent reactive islands is an image of the first island under the return map for unstable manifolds or the pre-image under the return map for stable manifolds.

 The first reactive islands allow us to identify the first and last intersections of the enclosed trajectories with the middle DS.
 It allows us to conclude whether a trajectory does immediately originate from a well or not, and whether a trajectory is going to dissociate immediately or not.
 Consequently we can distinguish between direct dissociation, roaming + isomerisation, roaming + non-reactivity, and other trajectories that remain in the region between the inner and outer DSs as shown in Fig. \ref{fig:islands}.